jeremylaliberty/group-project/README2.md

 Any problems you are facing? <br> No problems being faced today, just have alot of organization with the team in progress. <br>

 Brandon: <br>
-What did you do yesterday? <br>
-What are you planning to do today? <br>
+What did you do yesterday? <br> Started working on the modal to create the add meeting functionality for the admin What are you planning to do today? <br> Start working on the framework for the meetings collection on firebase.
+Thinking about what is important to include
-Any problems you are facing? <br>
+Any problems you are facing? <br> No problems thus far.

 #2 <br>
 Jeremy: <br>